The Ultimate Guide to Designing an ADA Compliant Bathroom

 1. You’ll need special kinds of sinks, faucets and showers which can cost a bit more than most standard sinks and faucets. ▶ But as you’re about to see, choosing the right ADA compliant bathroom sinks and faucets can help you sell (or rent) at a higher price.

-2. Because these fittings are not standard, they may take [your installation team] a little longer to put in, which can increase your operating costs. ▶ But with the simple guidelines in this guide - your install team can finish the job just as fast.
+2. Because these fittings are not standard, they may take your installation team a little longer to put in, which can increase your operating costs. ▶ But with the simple guidelines in this guide - your team can finish the job just as fast.

-3. And the biggest concern - if all those grab bars make your bathroom look like it belongs in a hospital then it’ll be harder to sell the residential unit. ▶ But as you’re about to see - “discreet” and stylish ADA compliance can help improve the value of the unit and make it more attractive to home buyers.
+3. A common worry is that grab bars and other accessibility features will make a bathroom look institutional, like a hospital room. ▶ But as you’re about to see - “discreet” and stylish ADA compliance can help improve the value of the unit and make it more attractive to home buyers.

 Let’s look at the benefits of ADA compliance for your business next.